 Although it may feel uncomfortable to discuss finances with potential attorneys, it is imperative that you do so.
 All attorneys charge differently for their services, so it is impossible to know how much an attorney will charge for taking a case until you speak with them directly.
 Make sure that their rates are fair and within your budget.
 If you do not discuss fees and charges with potential attorneys, you may hire one that you cannot afford.
 This can result in losing your legal representation, which will only hurt your case.

 Attorneys should speak openly and honestly about their experience, their confidence in your case, and their fee structure.
 If they are not straightforward with you, continue to look until you find an attorney who is.
+In addition to feeling comfortable with your attorney and their plans for your case, it’s important to make sure that you speak with other individuals who have worked with the firm.
+See if they’ve had positive outcomes and experiences when working with them.
+That way, you can have the confidence that comes from working with reputable legal representation.

 If you have been accused of a crime, you need to find legal representation as soon as possible.
 Our attorneys are here to find creative legal solutions for your case, no matter the type or severity.